ezzabuzaid/typescript-angular-migration/readme.md

 Keep in mind that if you didn't do a return the code will move till this line `return ts.visitEachChild(node, visit, context);` which means visit the current node children. in our context, that means we're only visiting `ClassDeclaration` node children.

-Moving forward, for the `constructor` we need to visit its children, specifically its parameters to convert them to the new syntax and its body to ensure that the code is still working as expected.
+Moving forward, for the `constructor` we need to visit its children, specifically its parameters to convert them to the new syntax and its body to ensure that the code is still working as expected (prefix used dependencies with `this`).

 ```ts
 if (ts.isConstructorDeclaration(node)) {